Lamden/lamden-js/README.md

 ### Create networkInfo object
-create an object that describes the masternode/network that you are going to send the transcation to.
+create an object that describes the masternode/network that you are going to send the transcation to. use `version` to indicate this is a Lamden 2.0 netowrk.
+Leave off version for Lamden 1.0 networks.
 ```javascript
 let networkInfo = {
     // Optional: Name of network